Median invasion of Urartu

 The Median Invasion of Urartu refers to the military campaigns conducted by the Median Empire and King Cyaxares against the Kingdom of Urartu in the late 7th century BC to the early 6th century BC.
 These invasions were part of a broader series of conflicts involving the Medes, Scythians, and other groups that contributed to the downfall of Urartu and the eventual rise of the Median Empire as a dominant power in the region.

 Background

-Urartu was an powerful Iron Age kingdom centered around the Armenian highlands between Lake Van, Lake Urmia, and Lake Sevan.
+Urartu was a powerful Iron Age kingdom centered around the Armenian highlands between Lake Van, Lake Urmia, and Lake Sevan.
 The territory of the ancient kingdom of Urartu extended over the modern frontiers of Turkey, Iran, Iraq, and Armenia.
 Its kings left behind cuneiform inscriptions in the Urartian language, a member of the Hurro-Urartian language family.
 However it was almost constantly at war with the Assyrians to their south.
 This weakened Urartu.
 Meanwhile Cyaxares had just conquered the Assyrian Empire with allied Nabopolassar of Babylon.
-The confidence and noticing that Urartu was weakend probably laid the steps for Cyaxares to invade.
+The confidence and noticing that Urartu was weakened probably laid the steps for Cyaxares to invade.